RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Under the hood

 * Add a new command line option called `--safe-mode` to start Spyder with a clean config directory.
+* Support PyQt 5.5 and higher.
 * Remove support for PyQt4.
 * Remove support for Python 3.3.